ethersphere/ethswarm-blog-hugo/content/foundation/posts/bonding-curve-vote.md

 * “Rethinking Bonding Curves” an expert debate.
 Watch the YouTube video [here](https://www.youtube.com/watch?v=43x-GxCO9K8), or read the summary [here](https://blog.ethswarm.org/foundation/2024/rethinking-bonding-curves/).
 * “Are Bonding Curves good or bad?”
 Twitter space with Web3 and DeFi experts, listen to it [here](https://twitter.com/i/spaces/1yNxaZdRdaDKj?s=20).

- Also, please feel free to come to our [discord server](https://discord.gg/Ycpj8gstQP)’s channel #tokenomics to discuss the subject with other community members.
+ Also, please feel free to come to our [discord server](https://discord.gg/Ycpj8gstQP)’s channel #bzz-tokenomics to discuss the subject with other community members.

 ### In conclusion